kej715/DtCyber/NOS2.8.7/README.md

 to include definitions for NJE terminal(s).
 5. Shutdown the system and re-deadstart it.
 This will activate the updated NDL, HCF, and PID/LID configurations.

+As the network topology is likely to change and expand over time, you should execute `git pull` periodically to ensure that your copy of the [topology file](files/nje-topology.json) is current, and when it changes, you should execute steps 4 and 5, above, to apply and activate the changes.

 ## <a id="shutdown"></a>Shutdown and Restart
 When the installation completes, NOS 2.8.7 will be running, and the command window will